Linear statistics of determinantal point processes and norm representations: Introduction

 Given a random point process $\Xi$ in a manifold $\mathbb M$, i.e., a random discrete subset $\{x_i\}_i \subset \mathbb M$, and a measurable function $\phi:\mathbb M\rightarrow \mathbb C$, the corresponding linear statistic is the random variable

 When $\phi =\chi_A$ is the characteristic function of a Borel set $A\subset \mathbb M$, then $\Xi(\chi_A)$, the number of points of the process $\Xi$ in $A$, will be denoted as $n_A$.
-Characteristic functions define rough linear statistics, and when $\phi$ enjoys some degree of smoothness, namely, if it belongs to some (possibly fractional) Sobolev space, we talk about smooth linear statistics.
+Characteristic functions define rough linear statistics, and when $\phi$ enjoys some degree of smoothness, namely, if it belongs to some (possibly fractional) Sobolev space of big enough order, we talk about smooth linear statistics.

 As in the computation above, \eqref{variance_lin}, to control the convergence rate we study the second moment of the linear statistics.
 In order to do so, we observe that the expression of the variance of a linear statistic for a determinantal point process can be related with the norm of the function in a Sobolev space (in the smooth case) or in the space of functions of bounded variation (in the rough case).
-Generalizing previous results by Bourgain, Brezis and Mironescu \cite{BBM}, by D\'avila \cite{Davila}, and by Pegon \cite{pegon}, the problem of computing the asymptotics of the linear statistics will follow from the realization of a particular sequence of functions as mollifiers.
-This approach is not working in some cases because the functions involved are not mollifiers (this happens, for instance, for the harmonic ensemble) and we are led to estimate quadratic forms in terms of fractional Sobolev norms, a problem studied before by different authors, see \cite[Chapter 2]{FRRO}.
+By means of some norm representation results of Bourgain, Brezis and Mironescu type \cite{BBM}, the problem of computing the asymptotics of the linear statistics will follow from the realization of a particular sequence of functions as mollifiers.
+This approach is not working in some cases because the functions involved are not mollifiers (this happens, for instance, for the harmonic ensemble) and we are led to estimate quadratic forms in terms of fractional Sobolev norms, a problem studied before by different authors, see \cite[Chapter~2]{FRRO}.

-\textbf{Notation} In the remaining of the paper, We write $A\lesssim B$ if there exists a positive constant $c$ such that $A\leq c B$, and $A\approx B$ if it is both $A\lesssim B$ and $B\lesssim A$.
+\textbf{Notation} In the remaining of the paper, we write $A\lesssim B$ if there exists a positive constant $c$ such that $A\leq c B$, and $A\approx B$ if it is both $A\lesssim B$ and $B\lesssim A$.

 We write $\sigma$ for the normalized surface measure on the sphere, and set $\omega_{d}:=\mathcal{H}^d(\mathbb S^d)= 2\pi^{\frac{d+1}{2}}/ \Gamma\left( \frac{d+1}{2} \right).$